mfornace/nupack-docs-dev/windows/windows.md

 ![Setup](/windows/figs/ubuntusetup2.PNG)
 	* (Optional) Open the properties window and enable copy paste
 	![Setup](/windows/figs/properties.PNG)
 3. Install NUPACK normally as if using Linux.
-Specifically run these commands in order:
+Specifically run these commands in order and type __y__ when prompted:

 ```
 mkdir nupack-latest